The Foreign Earned Income Exclusion – What Is It?

 US citizens and green card holders who live and work outside the US may be able to exclude part or all of their foreign earned income (both wages and income from self-employment income) from being taxable using the Foreign Earned Income Exclusion, or FEIE.
 To qualify for the FEIE, a person needs to both work and live outside the US, and meet either the Bona Fide Resident test or the Physical Presence test.

 The Physical Presence test states that you must be physically outside the US and in another country for a minimum of 330 days in a 12 month period.
 The rules are very specific: days travelling between countries don’t count, while a day is the whole of a 24 hour period.
 There is flexibility about when the 12 month period starts though, and if you are just over at tax filing time, by applying for an extension you can shift the 12 month period to allow yourself the opportunity to gain the extra days you need.

 The Bona Fide residence test means you can prove that you are resident in another country, for example paying taxes there, having official residence status there, and having a permanent home there.

-If you qualify, you are eligible to exclude up to $100,800 (in 2015) of foreign earned income annually, depending on the year.
-The figure is lower for previous years.
+If you qualify, you are eligible to exclude up to around $107,600 in 2020 of foreign earned income annually, depending on the year.
+(The figure rises each year in line with inflation).

 The FEIE allows you to exclude foreign earned income solely from the federal income tax, not state taxes, and neither from Social Security or Medicare taxes.